 Trip Generation: Many County departments have been on the Red Soils Campus since 1970's, with the oldest being the Jail which was built in 1959.
-The most significant public facility moving to the site will be the Courthouse which is expected to be the last new building to be completed.
-At that point, full build-out of the Master Plan, the Campus is anticipated to generate approximately 1,043 additional vehicle trips during the A.M. peak hour and 1,129 vehicle trips during the P.M. peak hour over and beyond trip count records from 2005.
+At full build-out of the Master Plan, the Campus is anticipated to generate approximately 1,043 additional vehicle trips during the A.M. peak hour and 1,129 vehicle trips during the P.M. peak hour over and beyond trip count records from 2005.
 In addition, the proposed private sector office / retail buildings are expected to generate about 200 vehicle trips during the A.M. peak hour and 325 vehicle trips during the P.M. peak hour.